Medalibi/VMware-GUI-Native-Linux-Cloner/README.md

 1) Fill in the Form

 Mainly: the Clones Name and Accept the licence.
-This does enable teh execution of most of the operations.
-To do a deployment, all the field must be filled and a Horizon Agnet must be selected.
+This does enable the execution of most of the operations.
+To do a deployment, all the field must be filled and a Horizon Agent must be selected.

-2) Click the Deployemtn button or click the Operation button and choose an option.
+2) Click the Deployment button or click the Operation button and choose an option.

 3) Wait for it to finish

-You can watch the script working on the PowerCLI screen or in the application display output text, also you can alwsy open the logfile.
+You can watch the script working on the PowerCLI screen or in the application display output text, also you can always open the logfile.

-PS: Our timing for a propper deplyment of 32 VMs was done in 32min.
+PS: Our timing for a proper deployment of 32 VMs is 32 mins.

 #Contact
 alibi@ebi.ac.uk